Andy Dalton: 2018 season

-2019 season: Final year in Cincinnati
+2019 season

 During Week 1 against the Seattle Seahawks, Dalton threw for a career-high 418 yards and two touchdowns in the 20–21 loss.
 Following an 0–8 start to the season, Bengals head coach Zac Taylor announced that he would bench Dalton and start rookie Ryan Finley.
-After three games and losses with Finley, Dalton was re-named the starting quarterback on November 25, 2019, for their upcoming game against the New York Jets.
+After three games and losses with Finley, Dalton was renamed the starting quarterback on November 25, 2019, for their upcoming game against the New York Jets.
 In the game, he threw for 243 yards and a touchdown as the Bengals won their first game of the season by a score of 22–6.
 In Week 15 against the New England Patriots, Dalton threw for 151 yards, a touchdown, and four interceptions during the 34–13 loss.
 This was Dalton's fourth career game with four interceptions.
 During a Week 16 road matchup against the Miami Dolphins, he threw for 396 yards and four touchdowns.
 Dalton scored 16 points in the final 29 seconds of regulation to force an overtime that the Bengals ultimately lost 38–35 to clinch the NFL's worst record.
 In the regular-season finale against the Cleveland Browns, Dalton threw for 190 yards, a touchdown, and an interception.
 In addition, he had eight carries for 10 yards and a touchdown during the 33–23 win.
 After the game, Dalton said that if it was his last game as a Bengal, "It was good to end it taking a knee."
 Dalton appeared in 13 games in the 2019 season and recorded 3,494 passing yards, 16 touchdowns, and 14 interceptions.

-On April 30, 2020, after nine seasons with the franchise, the Bengals released Dalton after selecting Joe Burrow as the first overall pick in the 2020 NFL Draft.
+On April 30, 2020, after nine seasons with the franchise, the Bengals released Dalton after selecting Joe Burrow as the first overall pick in the 2020 NFL draft.